 Plan Amendment or Termination.
 Our board of directors has the authority to amend, suspend, or terminate our 2021 Plan at any time, provided that such action does not materially impair the existing rights of any participant without such participant's written consent.
 Certain material amendments also require the approval of our stockholders.
-No ISOs may be granted after the tenth anniversary of the date our board of directors adopts our 2021 Plan.
+No ISOs may be granted after the tenth anniversary of the effective date of our 2021 Plan.
 No stock awards may be granted under our 2021 Plan while it is suspended or after it is terminated.